thisdougb/thisdougb.github.io/_posts/2024-11-03-clearly-state-terraform-bug.markdown

 The first part of this series is [here]({% post_url 2024-10-26-fix-open-source-project-bugs %})

-## As a user: Clearly state the problem

 In the plainest terms state what you are trying to do, what was expected, and what actually happened.

 This is a bit like a pitch, not just for the problem but also your pitch showing your due diligence and clear communication skills.